Kingbond470/Java-To-Kotlin/README.md

 ## Print to Console

-Java
+### Java

-    // cursor will point to at the end of line System.out.print("Hello World");
+The cursor will point to at the end of line

+     System.out.print("Hello World");

-    // cursor will point to at the start of new line System.out.println("Hello World");
+The cursor will point to at the start of new line

+    System.out.println("Hello World");

-Kotlin
+### Kotlin

-    // cursor will point to at the end of line print("Hello World")
+The cursor will point to at the end of line

+        print("Hello World")

-    // cursor will point to at the start of new line println("Hello World")
+The cursor will point to at the start of new line

+        println("Hello World")

 ## Constant and Variable

-Java
+## Java

-    // variable - String is immutable in Java because of the security, synchronization and concurrency, caching, and class loading.
+Variable - String is immutable in Java because of the security, synchronization and concurrency, caching, and class loading.

     String name="Kingbond";

-    // constant - String final is to destroy the immutability and to not allow others to extend it. final String name="Kingbond";
+Constant - String final is to destroy the immutability and to not allow others to extend it.

+    final String name="Kingbond";

-Kotlin
+## Kotlin

-       // variable - var makes a variable mutable var name="Kingbond"
+Variable - var makes a variable mutable

+       var name="Kingbond"

-       // constant - val makes a variable immutable val name="Kingbond"
+Constant - val makes a variable immutable

+       val name="Kingbond"

+## Assigning Null Value

+### Java

+null - a literal that represents a null reference, one that does not refer to any object. null is the default value of reference-type variables

+       String name;
+       name=null;

+### Kotlin

+null - In an effort to rid the world of NullPointerException, variable types in Kotlin don't allow the assignment of null.If you need a variable that can be null, declare it nullable by adding ? at the end of its type.

+       var name: String?
+       name=null